-Guys, we have to talk.
-I made the most divine chocolate tart last week and you have try it.
-I served it to my partner, who declared that it was possibly the best dessert I've ever made.
+We have to talk about this Vegan Salted Chocolate Cream Tart.
+I made it last week and you have try it.
+I served it to my partner, who declared that it was possibly the best dessert I’ve ever made.
 Not the best chocolate dessert, not the best vegan dessert, just the best dessert period.
-Also, we've been shacking up for eight years, so he's tried A LOT of my desserts.

 Have I sold you yet?
 If you are a dessert lover, then I imagine I have.
 But for the health conscious crowd who might think this dessert is simply too unhealthy, don’t be dissuaded.
 This tart is gluten-free and mostly refined sugar free.
 Plus, it’s so creamy and rich that even a tiny slice will satisfy all of your cravings.